 It's not uncommon to have 20 teen-agers climbing at the King and Queen Seat, he said.

-However, the risks always are there.
-Accident records at the park show that since 1989, 13 climbers have been injured, one fatally, Mr. Smith said.
+But the risks always are there.
+Accident records at the park show that since 1988, 13 climbers have been injured, one fatally, Mr. Smith said.

 He said that fatality occurred on April 1, 1989, when Anthony Andelmo, 30, of Baltimore fell to his death from the King and Queen Seat.

-For information on rock climbing classes, Mr. Smith suggested stopping at any DNR or state park office, contacting the nearest community college, or calling Dave Taylor, director for Outdoor Discovery, at (410) 974-3771.
+For information on climbing classes, Mr. Smith suggested stopping at any DNR or state park office, contacting a community college or calling Dave Taylor, director for Outdoor Discovery, at (410) 974-3771.